Big Huge Games – Software Engineering Intern (Timonium, MD) -> May 2017 – August 2017

 Castle Hill Gaming – Junior Programmer (Charlottesville, VA) -> May 2016 – August 2016

-- Programed in ActionScript 3 with Starling (Flash) and the .NET stack, primarily Visual Basic and C# and XML for inter and intra app communication.
+- Programed in ActionScript 3 with Starling (Flash) and the .NET stack, primarily Visual Basic and C++ as well as XML for inter and intra app communication.

 - Designed, programmed, and fully implemented an internal tool to build ready-to-release game drives by selecting valid combinations of